FrankWuwuwu/Checkers/README.md

 We will use **MTCS** and **CNN** to train AI for this project.

-**Rule modification: each turn, there is a 10% chance that a player's piece automatically teleports to a random nearby location.**
+**Rule modification: each turn, there is a 10% chance that a player's piece automatically teleports to a random nearby location.
+This wil always happened after player make their move.**

 Currently, only the domain of the game is implemented.